 How to propagate rambling roses

-Rambling roses: problem solving
+Growing rambling roses: problem solving

 As with all other roses, ramblers can be prone to black spot, aphids, dieback and powdery mildew.
 However, good garden hygiene will reduce the risk of infection.
 Clear up fallen leaves and prune with clean secateurs.
+A thick autumn muclh around your rambling rose can prevent fungal infections spreading from the soil.

 Rose powdery mildew is a fungus that produces airborne spores.
 Leaves and flower buds are covered in white, powdery fungal growth in summer.
 Often occurs when soils are dry, humidity is high and air movement poor.
 To prevent, water plants in dry summers.
 Very badly affected stems should be pruned out.
 Suitable fungicides are available.